lopspower/HFRecyclerView/README.md

 JAVA
 -----

-1. You need to create a custom `RecyclerView.Adapter` for your RecyclerView which `extends HFRecyclerView` your object type (in my example, my object type is `MyDataObject` :
+1. You need to create a custom `RecyclerView.Adapter` for your RecyclerView which `extends HFRecyclerView` with the object type of your choice (in my example, my object type is `MyDataObject` :

     ```java
     public class ExampleAdapter extends HFRecyclerView<MyDataObject> {
         //...
     }
     ```
 2. In your custom adapter, you need to add a constructor.
-The first param in `super`constructor is your data list.
-The second is a flag to determine if you want to add a header and the last, to add a third.
+The first param in `super` constructor is your data list.
+The second is a flag to determine if you want to add a header and the last to add a footer.

     ```java
     public class ExampleAdapter extends HFRecyclerView<MyDataObject> {